Tchou/cduce-sample/README.md

      ocaml-compiler-libs ocaml-expat ocamlfind ocamlnet \
      ocurl odoc pxp sedlex zarith zarith_stubs_js
 ```
-Again, if a C dependency, for instance `libssl`
+Again, if a C dependency, for instance `libssl`, is needed, opam will give the option to install it or to pause the installation of opam packages to install this dependency (this requires administration privilege, opam appropriately calls `sudo` to install the C dependencies via the distribution).

 ### Installing CDuce

 The easiest way ton install CDuce is by cloning the `git` repository, switching to the branch to test, and compile it using opam.
-We use the `dev` since it contains a utility script to install dependencies.
+We use the `dev` since it contains the polymorphic version of CDuce and better bindings with OCaml.

 ```shell
 $ git clone https://gitlab.math.univ-paris-diderot.fr/cduce/cduce.git